Francianeny/holbertonschool-simple_shell/README.md

 # C - Simple Shell

 ### What is the shell ? :

 The shell is a program that takes commands from the keyboard via the terminal, and gives them to the operating system to perform.
 To better understand how the shell actually works, you can read  [Médium](https://medium.com/@winfrednginakilonzo/guide-to-code-a-simple-shell-in-c-bd4a3a4c41cd)

-### About this project:
+### About this project :

 This project is a simple version of the linux shell made for Holberton School taking part of the "Low-level programming & Algorithm - Linux and Unix system programming" projects.
 It is created using the C programming Language and it can do many functionalities that a real shell does.

+### Requirements:

+- Allowed editors: vi, vim, emacs
+- All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
+- All your files should end with a new line
+- A README.md file, at the root of the folder of the project is mandatory
+- Your code should use the Betty style. - It will be checked using betty-style.pl and betty-doc.pl
+- Your shell should not have any memory leaks
+- No more than 5 functions per file
+- All your header files should be include guarded
+- Use system calls only when you need to (why?)

-### Essential Functionalities of the Simple Shell:
+### Essential Functionalities of the Simple Shell :

-Displays a prompt "#cisfun$ " and waits for user input.
+<p>- Displays a prompt "#cisfun$ " and waits for user input.<br>
-Runs all commands of type "executable program" (ls and /bin/ls).
+- Runs all commands of type "executable program" (ls and /bin/ls).<br>
-Runs the following build_in commands: exit, env, setenv and unsetenv.
+- Runs the following build_in commands: exit, env, setenv and unsetenv.<br>
-Handles commands with arguments.
+- Handles commands with arguments.<br>
-Handles the PATH global variable.
+- Handles the PATH global variable.<br>
-Handles The EOF (End Of File) condition.
+- Handles The EOF (End Of File) condition.<br>
-Handles the Ctrl + C signal -> It doesn't exit the shell
+- Handles the Ctrl + C signal -> It doesn't exit the shell

-### Files description:
+### Files description :

 1. **AUTHORS** :  This file lists all individuals having contributed content to the repository
 <p>GuerinTifenn <8807@holbertonstudents.com><br>